BuildOnViction/docs/docs/general/faq.md

 	You can check our [technical whitepaper](https://docs.tomochain.com/wp-and-research/technical-whitepaper/) for more details.

 !!! quote "Can I mine TOMO?"
-    TOMO is non-mineable like Bitcoin or other Proof Of Work (POW) cryptocurrencies.
-	TOMO is Proof Of Stake Voting (POSV), and instead of miners there are masternodes.
+    TOMO is "mineable", but instead of miners there are masternodes.
 	Masternodes are responsible for creating, verifying and finalizing the blocks created within a period, called epoch.
 	Masternodes and Stakers will receive block rewards.

 !!! quote "What is TOMO circulating supply and total supply?"
+    The initial circulating supply at genesis block is 55'000'000 but the current circulating supply is increasing every epoch.

-    TOMO total token supply is fixed at 100'000'000 TOMO.
+	After 8 years, TOMO total supply is fixed at 100'000'000 TOMO.

-	The current circulating supply is 55'000'000 TOMO.

 !!! quote "How is TOMO distributed?"
     The token allocation is splitted as follows: